 During October, I like to spend a lot of time on the alphabet.
 The boys and girls know around 20 uppercase and 20 lowercase letters and are trying to make connections with the last 6.
 I like to do a lot of activities where the boys and girls make connections between the uppercase and lowercase letters.
 They love this cute bat match-up.
-They choose a card, identify the lowercase match and dab it on the recording sheet.

 Most kids know the difference between letters and numbers at this point, so Nocturnal Letters or Numbers is a great review.
 I love that the students practice writing numbers and letters AND discuss nocturnal animals.

 Students are starting to understand the difference between words and a sentence.
 The boys and girls can practice pointing at words and count how many words are in each sentence.